 This idea – that knowing trans people or being in favor of trans rights is an excessive level of personal involvement that ought preclude editing in that area – is all the more appalling given that the arbitration committee did not make any observations regarding Cla68, a user who advocated for punishing Morwen, the user who initially moved the article, for seeking publicity for her actions and for having a conflict of interest.
 The fact that Morwen and David Gerard know each other socially was, in Cla68’s eyes, evidence of a vast conspiracy to use Wikipedia as a platform for advocacy.
 The fact that David Gerard is further supportive of Chelsea Manning’s legal battle and has publicly supported the idea that she be pardoned was further cited as evidence of his excessive personal involvement in this case.

-This is all extraordinary given that Cla68 is in real live Charles Ainsworth, an employee of the US Military working in Japan.
+This is all extraordinary given that Cla68 is in real life an employee of the US Military working.
 This is a fact he has studiously attempted to hide, all the while accusing others of being unduly involved in the Chelsea Manning case.
 To be clear, then, the standard of involvement that the arbitration committee used to sanction people is that being openly supportive of trans rights and of Chelsea Manning’s status as a whistleblower constitutes undue involvement, while trying to hide the fact that you’re employed by her jailer is perfectly fine.